NCAR/esds/posts/scipy-2021-takeaways.md

 - Marine heatwaves split and merge, connected in space and time
 - Can track any ocean variables you want
 - Dealing with the 180 degree seam
-  - Something they had to add on...
+  - Something they had to add on... but it's there now!